If you’re reading this, you’re a Nicholas Sparks film lover just like I am!

 Hopefully you’ve checked out my post on The Notebook and all of the locations you can see in Charleston, South Carolina.
 But the second part of my Nicholas Sparks filming locations you can find for a few select East Coast regions from the films: A Walk to Remember, Safe Haven, Nights in Rodanthe and The Last Song – some of my all time favourites!

-All of these films are favourites of mine, and have played a large part in my love of the Southern East Coast of the United States; from North Carolina down to Georgia.
+All of these films have played a large part in my love of the Southern East Coast of the United States; from North Carolina down to Georgia.
 These films feature some beautiful towns, ultimately making these stories so visually picturesque; and a place that anyone would want to live in.
 These towns are truly characters in the films themselves.
 I also recently returned to all of these towns in 2017, so be sure to check and see what other locations I found on that recent trip…some i’ve waited years to get back and see!

 So where can you see some of these beautiful places that takes you right inside the land of Nicholas Sparks?

 Nicholas Sparks North Carolina Locations:

 A Walk to Remember (2002)

 Wilmington is known for being the ‘Hollywood of the East Coast’.
-With television series including Dawson’s Creek , One Tree Hill , Revolution and Under the Dome filming here recently, there is a lot to see around town.
-There have been various films shot here too, with Domestic Disturbance , Summer Catch and Stuck in Love just a handful of the titles calling this place home as well.
+With television series including Dawson’s Creek, One Tree Hill, Revolution and Under the Dome filming here, there is a lot to see around town.
+There have been various films shot here too, with Domestic Disturbance, Summer Catch and Stuck in Love just a handful of the titles calling this place home as well.

 One of Nicholas Sparks’s first book-to-films titles was also shot here in Wilmington.
 Starring Mandy Moore and Shane West, this town is a perfect back drop to the teen tear-jerker romance A Walk to Remember.
 Even more amazing, is the fact that Sparks, like The Notebook used real-life inspiration once again; telling the story of his very close younger sister who died of cancer as a teenager-but not before falling in love…just like in the film.